pnp/sp-starter-kit/documentation/components/ext-classification.md

 # Site Classification Application Customizer

-This application customizer provides you the ability to add a header with site classification information which is pulled from the Site Title property using PnP JS
+This application customizer provides you the ability to add a header with site classification information which is pulled from the Classification of modern SharePoint sites property using PnP JS.
+Learn more about [site classification](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/modern-experience-site-classification)

 ![Site Classificiation](../../assets/images/components/ext-classification.png)